Wayne Scott of New Life CFO talks about that not-so-obvious action that is an important value builder for your company.

 He got me wondering…

 Do business owners or even company controllers know the answer to this question?
-Even more important, do they know that their dialed-in-response has a significant impact on the value of his or her company?
+Even more important, do they know that their dialed-in-response has a significant impact on the value of their company?

 The Power of Revenues and Profits